payment-gateway.app Docs

 Common Components: admin-backend, admin-frontend, main-backend, main-frontend, main-worker, reverseproxy, mongo, garnet, mgob, gotenberg, mongo-express

-For production, the Payment Gateway requires access to the OCI registry that serves your deployment.
-In the first-party hosted setup this is registry.payment-gateway.app.
-You configure this access using license access credentials issued for a specific license in the operator-facing license workspace:
+For production, the Payment Gateway requires access to the image source that serves your deployment.
+You configure this access using deployment credentials issued for a specific license:

 • REGISTRY_HOST